Little things – Serendipity

 The voice belonged to a woman I greatly admired.
 I met her only briefly, but she left a deep and lasting impression on me.
 She lived more than a thousand kilometers away, deep in the northern wilderness.
 Circumstances, sadly, kept us from keeping in touch.

-Yet, here I was sitting in an art gallery exhibition I almost didn’t get in to see, in a city I had never been to and arrived only by some fluky stroke of misfortune, covered in goose bumps listening to the voice of a woman I met once, so long ago, and never again.
+But, here I was sitting in an art gallery exhibition I almost didn’t get in to see, in a city I had never been to before and arrived only by some fluky stroke of misfortune, covered in goose bumps listening to the voice of a woman I met once, so long ago, and never again.

 Do you have a story of chance or coincidence?
 A story that gives you goose bumps?
 Would you share it with us in the comments below?
 We’d love to hear about it.